ENO Skyloft Review

 One bonus feature that just shows you how much attention to detail matters to ENO, is that the stuff sack converts into a pillow.
 Just stuff in a jacket, and you have a comfy headrest.
 The stuff sack also has snaps that allow you to attach it to sewn-in webbing in the hammock to keep your pillow in place.
 We also appreciate the small pockets on either side of the hammock, which are perfect for a phone or sunglasses.
 Just another little touch to make kicking back in the Skyloft that much more convenient.

-The Skyloft is not your throw it in the pack, we might use it option.
+The Skyloft is not your throw it in the pack, I might use it option.
 It tips the scales at 42 oz, for only the hammock.
 It's the heaviest one in our test and is the same weight as some of the shelter systems we tested with their bug nets and tarps included.

 But don't let that sway you if your intended use is in the backyard or at a BBQ.
 Is adding an 18.5" x 4.5" x 4.5" package to your 20L daypack going to make a difference?
 Um, yeah, that's almost half your capacity.
 But will it keep you from loading it into the trunk of your car for a picnic or adding it to the arsenal of backyard accessories in your garage?
 Nope!

 Durability and Protection